List Of Foods to Avoid for a Smooth Recovery After Appendix Surgery

 3. Reading Labels: Pay attention to food labels when grocery shopping.
 Look for items labeled low-fat or fat-free and avoid those with high levels of saturated or trans fats.

-4. Meal Planning: Plan your meals in advance to ensure they are balanced and low in unhealthy fats.
-Incorporating a variety of fruits, vegetables, lean proteins, and whole grains can help maintain a nutritious and digestible diet.
+4. Meal Planning: Plan your meals to ensure they are balanced and low in unhealthy fats.
+Adding a variety of fruits, vegetables, lean proteins, and whole grains can help maintain a nutritious and digestible diet.

 Sugary Foods